Master in Human and Natural Resource Studies: Career Path

 • Study of environmental economics, environmental law, and environmental sociology, as well as the principles of conservation biology and ecosystem management.

-• Study of the science of natural resource management, including the use of ecological, economic and social concepts and methods.
+• Study the science of natural resource management, including ecological, economic, and social concepts and methods.

-• Study of the various software and tools used in natural resource management and environmental analysis, such as GIS, remote sensing, and ecosystem models.
+• Study various software and tools used in natural resource management and environmental analysis, such as GIS, remote sensing, and ecosystem models.

 Career Path

-A Master's degree in Human and Natural Resource Studies can prepare graduates for a wide range of career opportunities in fields such as natural resource management, environmental policy, conservation biology, and sustainable development.
+A Master's in Human and Natural Resource Studies can prepare graduates for various career opportunities in natural resource management, environmental policy, conservation biology, and sustainable development.
 Some specific career paths that graduates may pursue include:

 • Natural Resource Manager: Graduates may work in the public or private sector to manage natural resources such as forests, water, minerals, and wildlife.
 They may be responsible for developing and implementing management plans, conducting environmental impact assessments, and working with other organizations to protect and conserve natural resources.